 - Do you have to work the CSC?
 No, but part of the RA responsibility is creating a great working relationship with their CSCs and other Housing employees.
 We are a team that helps create a great living experience for the residents.

-- How much of the job will focus on conduct?
+- How much of the position will focus on conduct?
 While it tends to be the most visible, conduct is only a small part of the many responsibilities RAs have.

-- Can I have a social life with this job?
+- Can I have a social life with this position?
 Yes, in fact we encourage it!

 - Can I just do it for a semester?
 Unfortunately no, RAs are hired for the entire academic year.
 It would be unfair to the staff team and residents to switch RAs during the year.